In this guide we will tell you about the best paints for 3D prints, as well as, discuss the right way, with some tips & tricks, to do the painting.

 - Applying multiple coats for a better finish.

-- Always mount your model on a dowel to avoid any fingerprints on them.
+- Always mount your model on a dowel to avoid fingerprints.

 Overall, there are a lot of different ways to paint your 3D Print, whether it’s with acrylic or and airbrush paint.
 Just make sure to properly prep your 3D printed parts before painting.
-Soon you will be a 3D printing machine and might even start your own business.
+Soon you may even start your own business.

 Suggested Article: What can I make and sell with a 3D Printer?